Here are 7 questions and answers about using the Stevens HydraProbe.

 A: In general, the HydraProbe doesn’t need to be recalibrated in most soils regardless of texture or soil type.
 There are of course some exceptions.
 The factory general purpose calibration called LOAM now appears in a number of scientific publications and has been found to be fairly accurate in most naturally forming and agricultural soils.
 The HydraProbe factory calibration was developed by the US Department of Agriculture ARS, scientifically peer reviewed and appears in the Vadose Zone Journal.
 About 20 soil samples were gathered from across the US representing a range of soil textures and morphologies.
 A calibration was made for each soil sample and the coefficients for each calibration were averaged.

+There can be a lot of confusion about the nature of a calibration of a scientific instrument.
+In some cases, each sensor needs to be calibrated every time you use it, such as a pH meter in a laboratory.
 In the case of the HydraProbe, each HydraProbe is tuned to measure the dielectric properties exactly the same way for every probe; therefore a calibration for the HydraProbe is a polynomial that would work with any HydraProbe.
 In other words, the soil moisture calibration for the HydraProbe is the relationship between the dielectric properties of the soil and the water content.
 It is not inter-sensor dependent and will not become uncalibrated.

 Creating a new calibration can be time consuming and messy, therefore the user needs to balance the need for more accuracy with the amount of effort it would take to collect good data to curve fit a new calibration.